Interpreting Deep Neural Networks Through Variable Importance: Discussion

 \section{Discussion}

-We developed a novel global interpretability method for deep neural networks.
-We focused on settings in which predictor variables are intrinsically meaningful, and it is of scientific relevance to rank these predictor variables.
-We worked in a very flexible variational Bayes approach to deep learning, proposed a sample covariance operator as our effect size analogue, and extended the recently proposed RelATive cEntrality (RATE) measure to our setting, providing closed-form solutions for its implementation, and proposing groupRATE, an extension to rank groups of variables.
-Lastly, we illustrated the performance of our framework in broad applications including computer vision, statistical genetics, natural language processing, and public policy.
-Our method outperforms or achieves performance on par with the state-of-the-art, while avoiding the need for a separate, time consuming tuning step.
+In this paper, we developed a novel global interpretability method for deep neural networks.
+Here, we focused on settings in which predictor variables are intrinsically meaningful and the goal is to rank these features based on their scientific relevance.
+We worked in a very flexible variational Bayes approach to deep learning and proposed a sample covariance operator to develop an effect size analogue for the input variables of a neural network.
+Next, we extended the recently proposed RelATive cEntrality (RATE) measure \citep{crawford2018variable} to our setting, provided closed-form solutions for its implementation, and developed the groupRATE criterion for estimating the importance of groups of variables.
+Lastly, we illustrated the performance of our framework in broad applications including computer vision, natural language processing, and statistical genetics.
+Our method outperforms or achieves performance on par with the state-of-the-art, while avoiding the need for a separate and (often) time consuming tuning step.